lukamiletic95/papers/Push pull push HEAP PSS.md

 Note that a *FN* now has information about a set of capabilities.
 It uses this set to update the value of average bandwidth (*update(_b_, capabilities)*).
 Policy for updating the average bandwidth is implementation-dependent.
 Also, the data stored in *Capability* is implementation-dependent.
 It could be any data of interest to the network.

+In HEAP, apart from exchanging *PROPOSE*, *REQUEST* and *SERVE* messages, nodes periodically exchange *AGGREGATION* messages.
+Therefore, during the initialization phase

 #### 3. PSS